-New Hampshire’s oldest hospital was founded nearly a century after the Dartmouth Hitchcock Medical School opened its doors in 1797.
-Portsmouth Cottage Hospital admitted its first patients in 1884.
+Portsmouth Cottage Hospital admitted its first patients in 1884, nearly a century after the Dartmouth Hitchcock Medical School opened its doors in 1797.

-Harriet Kimball, the daughter of a Portsmouth pharmacist, was the driving force behind Portsmouth Cottage Hospital.
-She was also a published poet and hymn-writer.
-She founded the hospital as a charity, with some funding from the City of Portsmouth.
+Harriet Kimball, the daughter of a Portsmouth pharmacist, provided the drive to start Portsmouth Cottage Hospital.
+She also published poetry and hymns.
+Kimball founded the hospital as a charity, with some funding from the City of Portsmouth.

 The hospital opened in the large house in which a famous writer, Thomas Bailey Aldrich, once lived.
-It is now part of the Strawbery Banke Museum complex.
+That house now belongs to the Strawbery Banke Museum complex.

 In 1989, five years after Portsmouth Cottage Hospital opened, fundraising for a proper hospital building began.
-A 2-1/2 story brick building opened in 1895 and expanded until 1962, when the hospital moved to a new building next door.
+A 2-1/2 story brick building opened in 1895 and expanded until 1962.
+That year, the hospital moved to a new building next door.

-In 1983, the for-profit hospital chain Health Corporation of America bought it opened a new campus, calling it Portsmouth Regional Hospital.
-HCA since settled fraud charges with the U.S. government totaling $2 billion, the largest fraud settlement in history.
+In 1983, the for-profit hospital chain Health Corporation of America bought it and opened a new campus.
+HCA renamed it Portsmouth Regional Hospital.
+HCA since settled fraud charges with the U.S. government totaling $2 billion, then the largest fraud settlement in history.

-Concord Hospital, also founded in 1884, is still a charitable hospital.
-It started with a gift of $60,000 from George Pillsbury, father of Pillsbury Co. co-founder Charles Pillsbury, and named Mary Pillsbury Hospital as a 50th wedding anniversary gift to George’s wife.
+Concord Hospital, also founded in 1884, still serves as a charitable hospital.
+It started with a gift of $60,000 from George Pillsbury, father of Pillsbury Co. co-founder Charles Pillsbury.
+George named it Mary Pillsbury Hospital as a 50th wedding anniversary gift to his wife.
 It admitted its first patients in 1891.

 Butler Hospital, Providence

 Rhode Island’s first hospital has the unusual distinction of being a psychiatric hospital.
-Butler Hospital for the Insane was founded in 1844 with a donation from industrialist Cyrus Butler, along with financial support from Nicholas Brown, Jr.
+Butler Hospital for the Insane was founded in 1844 with a donation from industrialist Cyrus Butler.
+It also received financial support from Nicholas Brown, Jr.

 The hospital’s first superintendent, Dr. Isaac Ray, toured the asylums of Europe before Butler received its first patients in 1847.
-Ray reported his findings in Europe in the American Journal of Insanity and is considered a founder of forensic psychiatry.
+Ray reported his findings in Europe in the American Journal of Insanity.
+People now consider him a founder of forensic psychiatry.

-Today, Butler Hospital is affiliated with Brown’s Warren Alpert Medical School and the flagship of the university’s acclaimed department of psychiatry.
+Today, Butler Hospital is affiliated with Brown’s Warren Alpert Medical School.
+It also serves as the flagship of the university’s acclaimed department of psychiatry.